All Episodes

 I'm sorry that Donald Trump yesterday suggested John Kelly hadn't received a call from President Obama invoking an unthinkable tragedy for the Kelly family, one that they have sought to keep far, far away from politics.

-And I'm sorry that today, Mrs. Kawanda Jones Johnson, a mother who lost her son, Sergeant La David T. Johnson in an amateur in an ambush near Niger two weeks ago feels that President Trump disrespected her family during a call with her son's widow by saying that the young soldier knew what he signed up for.
+And I'm sorry that today, Mrs. Kawanda Jones Johnson, a mother who lost her son, Sergeant La David T. Johnson, in an ambush near Niger two weeks ago, feels that President Trump disrespected her family during a call with her son's widow by saying that the young soldier knew what he signed up for.

 Donald Trump disputes that account.